GraphoLogiCode/RepoComPass/README.md

 ## 📜 License

-Apache 2.0 - see LICENSE file for details.
+GPL v3.0 - see LICENSE file for details.

 You are free to:
 - ✓ Modify and distribute